wndtnl/windtunnel.github.io/products/ksb/administration/instances/instances.md

 assumes something is wrong and deactivates the instance as to prevent holding on to useless (cloud) resources or Bamboo agent licenses.

 Note that instances in the *Task* pool have a similar setting on the task configuration.

+***Auto start mode***

+This setting only applies to instances in the *Automatic* pool.
+It determines the rate at which the plugin will schedule new instances to start based on builds being added to the build queue.

+- *Conservative*: if an instance is already deploying or loading which can handle the build, the plugin will refrain from starting a new instance.
+- *Aggressive*: a new instance will always be selected to start if it can handle the build, independent of the state of other instances.